 District Commissioner Quotes in Things Fall Apart

 The Things Fall Apart quotes below are all either spoken by District Commissioner or refer to District Commissioner.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Anchor Books edition of Things Fall Apart published in 1994.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Anchor Books edition of Things Fall Apart published in 1994.).

 Chapter 25 Quotes